Save Thousands by Refinancing Your Loan, But Not With a Bank!

 We agreed on an interest rate of 2.6%.
 This will save me over $3,000 this year alone.
 Since I also shortened the loan, this scheme will save me literally tens of thousands of dollars over the course of the loan that I would have paid to a bank.
 They win big too, because 2.6% is a lot better than 0.5%!!

-Make Sure Your Good For the Money
+Make Sure You’re Good For the Money

 Now, there are a few caveats here.
 First, if you take a loan from a family member, you better make sure you can pay it off.
 I mean, you should do that for any loan, but in my example, I am holding my parents’ retirement money in my hands.
 While defaulting on a bank is very bad, defaulting on a relative is worse in many ways.